 Illustrated by Katharina Davoudian

 Tucked away in Toronto’s vibrant Kensington Market is Dolce Gelato—a café serving coffee, desserts, and of course, gelato.
 Their mango gelato is arguably the most wonderful treat on a hot summer day, which I was looking forward to indulging after a particularly chilly winter.
 Unfortunately, quarantine crushed my gelato dreams and I was left to improvise.
-I scoured the internet for a mango gelato recipe to satiate my craving and settled on one for mango sorbet, where water substitutes dairy.
+I scoured the internet for an alternative to mango gelato to satiate my craving and realized I could make mango sorbet, where water substitutes dairy.
 As I don’t own an ice cream machine, a little manual mixing was involved during the freezing process, but the effort is worth it for delicious mango sorbet!

 - 3 mangoes cut up and cubed